NandanGhosh2001/potato-rice-disease-detection/README.md

-# potato-rice-disease-detection
-I developed this portfolio using Tensorflow to train a model to detect Rice and Potato plant Diseases
+#   Detection of Rice and Potato Plant Diseases Using Image Processing